n1o/study_notes/study_notes/notes/stationary_distrion.md

 We require that each state is recurrent, and we can return to that position in finite time.
 The two requirements combined is also called **non-null recurrent**.

-We can say that a state is **ergodic** if it is aperiodic, recurrent and non-null, and we can say that a chain is rgodic if all its states are ergodic.
+We can say that a state is **ergodic** if it is aperiodic, recurrent and non-null, and we can say that a chain is ergodic if all its states are ergodic.

 **Theorem**